 When we were at the fair with the Gungans we sampled various barbecue sauces and found that our favorite was a a Worcestershire sauce base.
 So I added barbecue sauce to my to do list.

-After making chili, I had tomato sauce left over.
+After making chili, I had tomato sauce left over that I had washed, cored and run through my Food Strainer and Sauce Maker.
 Next I had celery, onions and garlic left over from my ham stock; which provided the necessary ingredients for that barbecue sauce!

 6 cloves of garlic